microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_field.html.markdown

 * `required` - (Optional) If true, the field cannot be empty.
 Default: `false`.

 * `allow_groups` - (Optional) Allow setting field value to a group identity.
 Only applies to identity fields.
+**Note**: Due to limitations in the downstream API this field is [WriteOnly](https://developer.hashicorp.com/terraform/plugin/sdkv2/resources/write-only-arguments#general-concepts), meaning this field will not trigger a plan difference.
+Change another field alongside this field in order to trigger a plan difference.

 ## Attributes Reference